-What was just a decade ago, a traditional industry with customers shop-hopping on particular sale days or weekends, has become a finger-trigger industry that allows the customer the convenience of shopping from the comfort of their homes.
+What was just a decade ago, a traditional industry with customers shop-hopping on particular sale days or weekends has become a finger-trigger industry that allows customers the convenience of shopping from the comfort of their homes.

 It is no wonder, then, that the eCommerce industry has gained popularity and has become the preferred medium of shopping.
-There is no doubt that it has a better market penetration, a better product catalogue on one platform, and, in some cases, better deals to offer the customer.
+There is no doubt that it has better market penetration, a better product catalog on one platform, and, in some cases, better deals to offer the customer.